JULIELab/jcore-dependencies/linnaeus/README.md

-== LINNAEUS ==
+## LINNAEUS

 This project is just a copy of LINNAEUS 2.0 from http://linnaeus.sourceforge.net by Martin Gerner.
 However, the original LINNAEUS species tagger doesn't seem to be available via Maven Central which is required for our JCoRe components.
-Thus, this repository is a copy of LINNAEUS with the sole intention to be published to Maven Central.

-== Uploading to Maven Central ==

-In order to make this project easily available, it is being uploaded to the Maven Central repository via the respective Nexus web application.
-LINNAEUS is originally not a Maven project and not easily uploaded automatically.
-To facilitate the process, this project offers the maven/makeMavenCentralFiles.sh script and a maven/pom.xml file.
-The POM file cannot be used to actually manage the project, it is only there for the upload to the repository.
-The script will create a new subdirectory upload/ and put all required files there.
-Note that Maven Central expects all uploaded files to be signed by separate .asc files.
-To create those, the gpg programm must be installed and a private key must exist and the public key must have been uploaded to at least one appropriate server.
-In the Nexus system, navigate to ''Staging upload'' and select the POM file in ''Select Staging Upload Mode''.
-Add all other files in the upload/ directory as artifacts, including and especially the .asc files.
-After that, check if everything went fine by looking into the ''Staging Repositories'' view (scroll to the very bottom to find your just created staging repository).
-When everything went fine (you will have to wait a moment for validation process to complete), select your repository and click ''release''.
+This copy of LINNAEUS has been changed to to Maven directory layout and dependency management.
+Refer to the file MODIFICATIONS to see details about further modifications.

+## Modifications

+The original LINNEAUS version for this project is the 2.0 archive as downloaded from http://linnaeus.sourceforge.net.

+Structural changes:

+1. Moved the src/ folder to src/main/java to comply with Maven standards.
+2. Moved lib/resources-linnaeus to src/test/resources
+3. Removed the lib/ directory and declared the requried libraries as Maven dependencies instead.

+Code changes:

+1. ArgParser
+In order to compress dictionaries for the storage in version control, all the getInputStream() methods have been changed to open a GZIPInputStream if the requested resource files ends on .gz or .gzip.